GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

 ## Allowing access {: #allow_access }

-If an extension needs to access `file://` URLs or operate in incognito mode, users will need to enable access for those features inside the extension’s detail page at chrome://extensions.
+If an extension needs to access `file://` URLs or operate in incognito mode, users will need to enable access for those features inside the extension's detail page at chrome://extensions.

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/CXSHPxG4giUkzfGR67mY.png",
        alt="Allow file urls and incognito mode on the extension detial page", height="137", width="674" %}